Lyinggod/lgs-item-viewer/README.md

 Folder in compendiums are used to assist in filtering display

 1. **Info Tab**: This is a permanent tab.
-It will show the contents of page "Player Message" from journal _Item Viewer Journal_.
+It will show the contents of page "Player Message" from journal _Catalog Viewer Journal_.
 2. **Additional Tabs** - Defined via settings, these are used to group items based on compendium folders.
 This tab shows that it is hidden from players.
 3. **Table Configuration** - Provides options to configure tables (see below)
 4. **Filter Column Configuration** - Allows folders to be hidden from players.
 In the picture the _Adventure_ folder and all subfolders are hidden from player,